Programs of Study

 LL.M. in American Law

 The program requires 24 credit hours of study.
-A minimum of 6 credits are required courses in U.S. law, professional responsibility, and legal research and writing.
+A minimum of 6 credits is required courses in U.S. law, professional responsibility, and legal research and writing.
 The remaining 18 credits are electives.
 Students choose electives according to their interests.
 Students studying full-time can complete degree requirements within one academic year.

 In order to tailor the LL.M. in American Law to your interests, Mizzou Law offers courses in many areas.
-Course descriptions are available on the J.D.
-Curriculum Section.
+Course descriptions are available on the J.D. curriculum section.
 Please note: Every effort is made to teach each of these courses every year, but the ability to offer them depends on faculty availability and budget constraints.